-Canadian Agricultural Partnership: Lake Erie Agriculture Demonstrating Sustainability (Leads)
+Canadian Agricultural Partnership: Lake Erie Agriculture Demonstrating Sustainability (LEADS)

 Declining water quality has been a significant concern in parts of Lake Erie.
 To support water quality improvements in Lake Erie, Ontario has committed to reduce phosphorus entering Lake Erie's western and central basins by 40 per cent by 2025.
-LEADS targeted programming under the Canadian Agricultural Partnership will build on the substantial leadership that Ontario producers in the Lake Erie watershed have demonstrated in taking action to improve soil health and water quality.
+LEADS targeted programming under the Canadian Agricultural Partnership (the Partnership) will build on the substantial leadership that Ontario farmers in the Lake Erie watershed have demonstrated in taking action to improve soil health and water quality.

-Lake Erie Agriculture Demonstrating Sustainability (Leads)
+Lake Erie Agriculture Demonstrating Sustainability (LEADS)

 The Ontario Soil and Crop Improvement Association will administer LEADS.